kammitama5/kammitama5.github.io/_posts/2017-8-22-Tuesday-August-22nd.md

 - In the midst of my Nanodegree and before my C++ class continues, I thought that I should use a 15-day trial of Mathematica.

+## But why?

+- Here is a great article on who uses [Mathematica](http://www.stephenwolfram.com/publications/academic/who-uses-mathematica.pdf).

+- It's always been something I've been interested in learning a bit of; I can't put my finger on why right now.

+- That being said, I did finish a project early, and I only have a 15-day trial, so I thought that this would be perfect timing.

+## So...

 - My beginnings were from this [tutorial](https://www.youtube.com/watch?v=Dha9O1XN_f0&feature=em-share_video_in_list_user&list=PLdr5XE6u9kEpS95yKoZwl6kidiFaLnU5s)

 - I liked it so much, I bought a book on it, and plan on continuing, taking